phalcon-orphanage/docs/en/reference/views.rst

 Creating your own Template Engine Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There are many template engines, which you might want to integrate or create one of your own.
-The first step to use an external template engine it's create an adapter for it.
+The first step to start using an external template engine is create an adapter for it.

 A template engine adapter is a class that acts as bridge between :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` and the template engine itself.
 Usually it only needs two methods implemented: __construct() and render().
 The first one receives the :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>`